BradBergstrom/PanAndZoomPixelArt/README.md

 # PanAndZoom
 A quick and dirty fork of ZoomAndPan for my own needs.
-The problem I had with the original code, is that it only allows you to control the zoom via a double zoom factor.
+The problem I had with the original code, is that it only allows you to control the zoom via a number multiplier.
 For zooming into pixel art, I need to specify exact sizes otherwize the pixels get very blurry.

-This fork adds a new Obserbable Property ZoomPercentages that can be set in the constructor of the View like this:
+This fork adds a new property ZoomPercentages that can be set in the constructor of the View like this:

 `MainWindow.xaml.cs`
 ```C#